 Pinterest – Tags

 Tags are a must if you want to measure the success of your pins, you’ll need to pay attention to the Pinterest Tag.
-This is a feature that enables you to see exactly what people do on your site after interacting with your promoted pins.
-This will help you to see how effective and successful your promoted pins are, and you will also learn a lot of valuable information about your audience.
+This is a feature that enables you to see exactly what people do on your site after interacting with your promoted pins. and this will help you to see how effective and successful your promoted pins are, and you will also learn a lot of valuable information about your audience.

 Pinterest – Actalike Audience